Mary, Mary (novel): Plot

 At the mental hospital, Cross examines the log of visitors who had come to see the Suburban owner and discovers a familiar name.
 Upon contacting LAPD he informs them of a possible suspect and it is told that the suspect's house is being watched.
 He gets a taxi, which has a dead reporter named Truscott, and the actual Mary Smith killer: Michael Bell, who calls himself "the Storyteller".
 Bell killed his wife and others, and framed Mary Wagner.
 After a car crash, leading up to a fight, Cross overpowers Bell and kills him.
 In the hospital, he is told by Jeanne Galleta that Mary (the original suspect) killed herself.
 At home, Christine decides to give Ali back to Cross permanently, giving him full custody.
 Later on, Alex, after being told by Nana to not make his children "orphans" like Alex was, ponders if he should stay in the FBI.
 He refuses Samspon's offer to return to the department and decides that "something in his life needs to change".

 Sequel

 In the 12th book in the series, Cross, Alex has decided to quit the FBI due to the events of Mary, Mary and becomes a therapist again.
 After breaking up with Jamilla Hughes, Alex starts a new relationship with Kayla Coles, who has been interested in Alex since Four Blind Mice.
 The two will continue their relationship through the sequel.
 In Cross, Alex will face off against a new antagonist named Michael "The Butcher" Sullivan, who just might be his deceased wife's killer.

-Trivia

-Title is from the rhyme "Mary, Mary, Quite Contrary".

-In the custody case, Alex is angered and surprised Christine had a P.I. snap a shot of the family being evacuated; yet, in an earlier book, (The Big Bad Wolf) he sees the P.I.